 Financial scams are an everyday threat.
-With the advent of the Coronavirus, we now have even more scams to worry about.
+With the advent of the coronavirus, we now have even more scams to worry about.
 Like the virus itself, these scams are quickly spreading and affecting millions.
-As of Aug.
-30, the Federal Trade Commission (FTC) recorded about 184,600 consumer complaints related to Coronavirus and stimulus payments with 68 percent of them involving fraud or identity theft.
-More than $124 million has been reported lost, with a median loss of $295.
+As of October 13th, the Federal Trade Commission (FTC) recorded about 220,000 consumer complaints related to Coronavirus and stimulus payments, with more than half of them involving fraud or identity theft.
+More than $159 million has been reported lost, with a median loss of $303.

 The FTC and the U.S. Food and Drug Administration (FDA) have issued many warnings to companies selling unsanctioned products they claim can prevent or even cure COVID-19.
 There have even been websites that have shut down as a result of promoting these types of claims.

 According to the FBI, some scammers are promoting bogus COVID-19 antibody tests hoping to capture personal information for identity theft and/or health insurance scams.

 Another ploy being used is claiming to sell supplies like surgical masks, test kits, and popular cleaning agents via social media ads, text messages, or robocalls.